TessaHayden/pig-dice/README.md

 let player1 {true};
 let player2 {false};

-Test: "It should determine which player is rolling if there is more than one player."
+Test: "It should determine which player's turn it is if there is more than one player."
 Code:
 player1 {true};
 player2 {false}
 Expected Output: player1

+Test: "It should map over every element in the player array and check the turn property for true/false value."
+Code:
+numPlayerArr.forEach(el => currentPlayer(el))